 The US Environmental Protection Authority developed ERMI to provide a straightforward, objective, sensitive and standardized way to assess mold and indoor air quality investigations.
 The USEPA developed the ERMI as a ranking system based on dust samples collected from homes, the ERMI will help predict the moldiness of homes.

 Based on widely published data from EPA researchers and the 2006 HUD American Healthy Home Survey, the test has been developed as a tool to evaluate the potential risk of indoor mold growth and associated health effects to occupants.
+Upon purchasing the ERMI, you will get a HERTSMI -2 along with it.

 In order to most effectively use this tool, the ERMI obtained needs to be compared to a national database.
 Indices were determined using this method for 1,096 homes across the U.S. as part of the 2006 HUD American Healthy Home Survey.
 Individual indices, ranked from lowest to highest were used to create a national Relative Moldiness Index (RMI) Scale.